-Through the state-mandated Intervention and Referral Service team, Mastery identifies and refers students who might be eligible for special education services to the Child Study Team.
-The Child Study Team is comprised of the School Psychologist, Learning Disabilities Teacher Consultant (LDTC), and the School Social Worker.
-This team's screening and referral processes include the administration of initial admissions academic placement tests, standardized reading and mathematics assessments, classroom performance, benchmark examinations, vision and hearing screenings, behavior data, and information provided regarding any interventions that have been used for the student.
-If the Child Study Team determines that there is a need for additional evaluations, Mastery must obtain written consent from parents/guardians before the evaluation can be conducted.
-Please note that, if parents/guardians consent to the evaluation of their student, they are agreeing to an evaluation of their student's eligibility for Special Education, not to the implementation of special education services.
+Mastery identifies and refers students who might be eligible for special education services for evaluation.
+Screening and referral processes include initial academic placement tests, standardized reading and mathematics assessments, classroom performance, benchmark examinations, vision and hearing screenings, and the Intervention and Referral Service (I&RS).
+Whenever a student is referred by the I&RS Team for a multi-disciplinary team evaluation, Mastery must obtain written consent from a parent/guardian before the evaluation can be conducted.
+Please note that, if a parent/guardian consents to the evaluation of their student, they are agreeing to an evaluation of their student's eligibility for services, not to the implementation of special education services, which requires an additional permission.